-In his 2013 paper entitled Quantum gravity and the holographic mass, Nassim Haramein had anticipated this value, by proposing a generalized holographic model that enables us to compute the now-confirmed value for the proton charge radius, which was then adjusted by the CODATA (Committee on Data for Science and Technology) to that same value in 2018.
+In his paper entitled Quantum gravity and the holographic mass (published in 2013, though the work was sent to publication in 2012), Nassim Haramein had anticipated this value proposing a generalized holographic model that enables us to compute from first principle calculations the now-confirmed value for the proton charge radius, which was then adjusted by the CODATA (Committee on Data for Science and Technology) to that same value in 2018.
 This all is part of the so-called Proton Puzzle, which we will address in this article.

 Since the nucleus of a hydrogen atom consists of a single proton and this atom has only one electron, hydrogen is a suitable platform for determining the proton’s intrinsic properties, such as the proton charge radius, which is the spatial extent of the distribution of the proton’s charge.
 The established proton charge radius rp found by experimental techniques performed before 2010 (such as elastic electron–proton scattering and hydrogen spectroscopy) produced the mean value of rp = 0.8768±0.0069×10−13 cm.
 Another way of expressing this value is: rp = 0.8768 femtometers (1 fm is 10--13 cm, or 13 zeros after the decimal point) with an uncertainty of 0.0069×10−13 cm.
 This was the CODATA recommended value for the proton charge radius until 2018, when it was updated to a value in agreement with the one predicted by the generalized holographic model.